magma/magma/docs/readmes/basics/prerequisites.md

 vagrant plugin install vagrant-vbguest
 ```

+**Note**: In the case where installation of `fabric3` through pip was unsuccessful,
+try switching to other package installers.
+For example, for MacOS users, try
+running `brew install fabric`.

 If you are on MacOS, you should start Docker for Mac and increase the memory
 allocation for the Docker engine to at least 4GB (Preferences -> Resources ->
 Advanced).
 If you are running into build/test failures with Go that report